-- b. the multiple professional roles and functions of counselors across specialty areas, and their relationships with human service and integrated behavioral health care systems, including interagency and interorganizational collaboration and consultation - c. counselors' roles and responsibilities as members of interdisciplinary community outreach and emergency management response teams - g. professional counseling credentialing, including certification, licensure, and accreditation practices and standards, and the effects of public policy on these issues - i. ethical standards of professional counseling organizations and credentialing bodies, and applications of ethical and legal considerations in professional counseling - m. the role of counseling supervision in the profession
+- b. the multiple professional roles and functions of counselors across specialty areas, and their relationships with human service and integrated behavioral health care systems, including interagency and interorganizational collaboration and consultation - c. counselors' roles and responsibilities as members of interdisciplinary community outreach and emergency management response teams - d. the role and process of the professional counselor advocating on behalf of the profession - e. advocacy processes needed to address institutional and social barriers that impede access, equity, and success for clients - g. professional counseling credentialing, including certification, licensure, and accreditation practices and standards, and the effects of public policy on these issues - i. ethical standards of professional counseling organizations and credentialing bodies, and applications of ethical and legal considerations in professional counseling